Sharing is caring!

 Polydactyl Cats Vs. Radial Hypoplasia

 With polydactyl cats, there can be six or more toes on each paw, but it doesn’t affect their health.
 In fact, the wider paws can help some cats balance as they search for prey.
-In Maine Coon cats, 40 percent may have polydactyly, which can help them walk in the snow like insulated snowshoes.
+In Maine Coon cats, 40 percent may have polydactyly, which helps them walk in the snow like insulated snowshoes.

 According to The Spruce Pets, it’s extremely rare to have polydactyly on all four paws.
 Generally, it affects the front paws more and is sometimes confused with feline radial hypoplasia.
 In those cases, kittens can have extra toes that crowd normal toes, a deformity that results in large, flat feet.
 Unlike polydactyly, the condition can harm the cat’s health.